tenaciousR/Time_Series_Prediction_TF/README.md

 # Time Series Prediction using TensorFlow

 ## Introduction
-* In this Google Colab notebook [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) are used to implement machine learning techniques of [Convolutional Neural Networks](https://www.tensorflow.org/tutorials/images/cnn), Recurrent NN such as [Long Short Term Memory](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM?version=stable), and [Dense Neural Networks](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dense?version=stable).
+* In this Google Colab notebook, [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) are used to implement machine learning techniques of [Convolutional Neural Networks](https://www.tensorflow.org/tutorials/images/cnn), Recurrent NN such as [Long Short Term Memory](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM?version=stable), and [Dense Neural Networks](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dense?version=stable).
 * The goal of this project is to predict the series of values of the SPY index by splitting the data into a training set and validation set to determine accuracy based on [mean absolute error](https://www.tensorflow.org/api_docs/python/tf/compat/v1/metrics/mean_absolute_error).
 * The final steps include plotting the **training** vs **validation** losses per epoch in order to visually represent the accuracy of the system, allowing tweaks to variables such as `window_size` and `batch_size` as well as filters within the keras model.